 The primary servicing fee for any month is equal to 1/12 of 0.50% of the outstanding principal amount of the trust student loans calculated based upon the outstanding principal amount of the trust student loans as of the first day of the preceding calendar month.
-The servicer will pay the administrator an administration fee as compensation for the performance of the administrator's obligations under the administrator will be solely responsible for the payment of fees due to the sub-administrator.
+The servicer will pay the administrator an administration fee as compensation for the performance of the administrator's obligations under the administration agreement and as reimbursement for its related expenses.
+The administrator.

-The primary servicing fee will be payable in arrears out of available funds and amounts on deposit in the reserve account on the 15th of each month, or if the 15th is not a business day, then on the next business day, beginning in December 2004.
+The primary servicing fee will be payable in arrears out of available funds and amounts on deposit in the reserve account on the 15th of each month, or if the 15th is not a business day, then on the next business day, beginning in July 2005.
 Fees will include amounts from any prior monthly servicing payment dates that remain unpaid.